-KEY Move away significantly - Move away marginally + Move towards marginally ++ Move towards significantly 0 Neutral ? ι Jncertain SA Objectives Policy CL2 - Flood Risk Commentary 15.
-Improve safety and security property v for people and sites that to ensure measures Therefore The policy will aim to improve the safety of people, by ensuring that housing and vulnerable uses can only take place on those sites that pass a flood risk sequential test and even then the development is supported by a site specific flood risk assessment to ensure that development does not increase flood risk within the city.
+KEY Move away significantly - Move away marginally + Move towards marginally ++ Move towards significantly 0 Neutral ? ι Jncertain SAC Policy CL2 - Flood Risk Commentary 15.
+Improve safety a property The policy will aim to improve the safety of people, by ensuring that housing and vulnerable uses can only take place on those sites that pass a flood risk sequential test and even then the development is supported by a site specific flood risk assessment to ensure that development does not increase flood risk within the city.
 Furthermore, the policy sets out what safety mitigation measures need to be demonstrated in terms of safe access and egress routes and safety over the lifetime of the development.
 Therefore, it will promote flood resilient development, reducing flood risk through siting and appropriate mitigation measures.
 As such, it is considered this policy would have a significant positive effect on meeting this objective. ++ 16.
-Provide the conditions a improve health and well-bein inequality to access and social c ng and reduce Potentially, in providing mitigation measures for flood risk, development will provide new green and blue infrastructure, encouraging more people to be active and healthy and improving people's health and well-being.
+Provide the co improve health and inequality to access a d well-being g and reduce encourag Potentially, in providing mitigation measures for flood risk, development will provide new green and blue infrastructure, encouraging more people to be active and healthy and improving people's health and well-being.
 Therefore, this policy could have a positive impact on this objective. + 17.
-Promote education and train which build the skills and o population and takin have a po The policy will not support the delivery of any further higher education campus but it will support an approach of understanding and taking into account the issues of flood risk on and around the campus, although this is in Flood Zone 1.
-Therefore, it would have a positive impact on delivering any development as this is a 'more vulnerable' use, which would require an exception test and a flood risk assessment. + 18.
-Increase the number of opportunities suited to the new workforce The polic policy.
+Promote educatio which build the sk population + 18.
+Increase the nu opportunities suited workforce The polic policy.
 The policy has no reference to community services.
-Therefore, as it is an environmental policy, it has a neutral impact on this policy. on this 0 19.
-Support investment and enterprise that respects the character and needs of the local area In accordance with NPPF Technical Guidance the policy states that proposals for housing and other vulnerable uses should be supported by a flood risk sequential test.
-As this objective refers generally to 'less vulnerable' development, as defined by the guidance, there will only be a neutral effect on this objective, in that these types of development are allowed in Flood Zone 3a. +
+Therefore, as it is an environmental policy, it has a neutral impact on this olicy.
+0 19.
+Support investr respects the charact area supporte accordance with NPPF Technical Guidance the policy states that proposals for housing and other vulnerable uses should be upported by a flood risk sequential test.
+As this objective refers generally to 'less vulnerable' development, as defined by the uidance, there will only be a neutral effect on this objective, in that these types of development are allowed in Flood Zone 3a. +